-Yes, we’re testing various frame/wheelset setups to see which one(s) deliver the best performance on Zwift’s new Bologna TT route.
-And we’ll release a post about that soon.
+Yes, we’ve tested various frame/wheelset setups to see which one(s) deliver the best performance on Zwift’s new Bologna TT route – read our post about that here.
 But remember: just like racing outdoors, equipment tweaks only achieve marginal gains.

 Want to turn in your very best performance on this route?
 You’ll need to give some thought to perfecting your pacing strategy.
 Here’s a video from our favorite Lama down under, Shane Miller (who happens to be a very experienced TT racer outside):